Leadwerks/Documentation/Lua/Programming.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/ide.png?raw=true)

+The [programming reference](https://www.leadwerks.com/learn/LoadModel?lang=lua) includes examples for most commands.
+To run an example, just copy the code from the example section of the page, and paste it into the file Source\Main.lua, overwriting its contents.

 If you are using the integrated script editor, you do not need to read the rest of this article, and you can proceed to the first Lua programming tutorial.

 ## Using Visual Studio Code